TheDeanLab/navigate-at-scale/_sources/user_guide/autonomous_routines.rst.txt

 #.
 The robot arm moves toward the loading zone of the carousel, positioning itself on top of
    the loading zone by a distance, *sample_height*.

-   * The robot arm positions the sample and header plate straight above the loading zone, algined to lower it into place.
+   * The robot arm positions the sample and header plate straight above the loading zone, aligned to lower it into place.
 The positioning of the header plate a distance of *sample_height* above the loading zone is to prevent the sample from colliding with the vials or carousel.

 #.
 The robot arm opens the gripper, releasing the header plate.